Dracaena Janet Craig Plant Care [GUIDE]

 Usually propagated as tip cuttings, with 3 to 4 stalks or tips per pot.

-Their long, tapered leaves, pleated like foliage, and rich green colors help make them attractive plants for interiors.
+Their long, tapered leaves, pleated-like foliage, and rich green colors help make them attractive plants for interiors.

 Used frequently as floor plants in interior situations or for mass planting in beds.

-Some 14″ inch pots are grown as well with 4 plants per pot and reach a height of 30″-42″ inches.
+Some 14″ inch pots are grown as well with four plants per pot and reach a height of 30″ to 42″ inches in their natural environment.

 Over the last few years, we have seen the introduction of Janet Craig cane-type plants enter the market from Hawaiian growers.

-We see some taller plant sizes produced reaching heights of 6′ – 8′ feet tall in very small pots compared to their height.
+We see some taller plant sizes produced, reaching heights of 6′ – 8′ feet tall in very small pots compared to their height.

 The history or “beginnings” go back to the 1930s or so.
 “Janet Craig” is actually a ‘sport’ or a variant of Dracaena Warneckii and was named after the daughter of nurseryman Robert Craig, who lived in the Philadelphia area.